Vladislaus II of Hungary: War for Hungary

 Matthias Corvinus died unexpectedly in Vienna on 6 April 1490.
 By the time the noblemen assembled to elect his successor in May, four candidates laid claim to the throne.
 John Corvinus was primarily supported by barons and prelates who owned estates along the southern frontier (including Lawrence Újlaki and Peter Váradi, Archbishop of Kalocsa).
-Maximilian of Habsburg referred to the 1463 Peace Treaty of Wiener Neustadt, which prescribed that Emperor Frederick or his heirs were to inherit Hungary if Matthias died without a legitimate heir.
+Maximilian of Austria referred to the 1463 Peace Treaty of Wiener Neustadt, which prescribed that Emperor Frederick or his heirs were to inherit Hungary if Matthias died without a legitimate heir.
 Vladislaus claimed Hungary as the eldest son of the sister of Matthias's predecessor, Ladislaus the Posthumous.
-However, his parents, who wanted to secure a separate realm to their each sons, proposed Vladislaus's younger brother, John Albert.
+However, his parents, who wanted to secure a separate realm for each of their sons, proposed Vladislaus's younger brother, John Albert.

 Most Hungarian barons and prelates preferred Vladislaus, because his rule in Bohemia had indicated that he would respect their liberties.
 Vladislaus also pledged that he would marry Matthias's wealthy widow, Beatrice of Naples, after his coronation.
 His two supporters, Stephen Báthory and Paul Kinizsi, defeated John Corvinus on 4 July.
 The Diet of Hungary elected Vladislaus king on 15 July.
 Vladislaus who had left Prague for Hungary in late June issued a charter promising to refrain from imposing extraordinary taxes or introducing other "harmful novelties" and to closely cooperate with the Royal Council.
 He reached Buda (the capital of Hungary) on 9 August.
 He met his brother, who had marched as far as Pest on the opposite side of the Danube River, but they did not reach a compromise.